jungha-dev/newsVideo/VERCEL_DEPLOYMENT_FIX.md

 - Environment variables in Vercel are encrypted and secure
 - Use different Firebase projects for development and production if possible
 - All API routes now use Firebase Admin SDK for server-side operations
+- Firebase initialization is now lazy-loaded to prevent build-time issues